gcgrossi/NoMore_Excel_has_stopped_working/Binanceapi_orderbook_table.md

 ## Conclusion

 If everything went fine, while the last cell was running, your widget got updated in real-time, by the time the loop was still processing.

+If you're having trouble or the widget do not render in HTML, check out this [video about how the table should look like](https://www.loom.com/share/cb44a7f704e34cd8a49cccd8ce1a2923).

 I think this makes a lot of fun because from here we can construct a complete and even complex dashboard!
 And get this:

 we did everything in a Jupyter Notebook, with just some basic Python and the help of HTML and CSS.
 I don't know you but I am sincerely impressed by how far technology has pushed itself!